 Earlier we have split our data into separate excel sheet but this time, we will split spreadsheet records into a new workbook.
 It’s useful and reduces our effort in making different workbook with same data.

 I hope you have enjoyed our earlier blogs, revisit “How to split excel data into separate spreadsheets using VBA“.

 Split spreadsheet data into new Excel workbooks:

-First of all, We need to split the records as per state wise.
-And then save as new workbook with the name of the state.
+- We need to split the records as per state wise

 We take our earlier data which looks like below: